 2. Always pre-mix the food coloring, do not drop coloring on filters.

 3. Always use artificial red food coloring.

-- 4. Always make sure washers and wingnuts are properly installed for an accurate test.
+4. Always make sure washers and wing nuts are properly installed.

 Observe Flow Rate

 Inevitably, the tiny pores on the outside of your filter element are going to get clogged by contaminants, that will slow the flow rate down considerably.
 The good news is that the Black Berkey filter element is designed to be cleaned periodically.
 After removing the filter element from the housing and giving it a light scrubbing with water alone, the flow rate should return to normal.
 However, as the filter element nears the end of its useful life, cleaning the filter will restore less and less flow rate.
 This is a sign that it is time to change filter elements.

 The cleaning itself is simple.
 Basically, you remove the filter element and scrub it with a 3M Scotch Brite pad under running water.
 Read more on cleaning Berkey filter elements.

 When you buy anything, one of the first things you think about is, “How long is this going to last me?”
 It’s no different with a Berkey Water Filter.
 Although the polished 304 stainless steel filter housing could last indefinitely, the Black Berkey Filters at the heart of the Berkey water purification system does indeed need to be replaced periodically.